sampsyo/cs6120/content/blog/2019-12-18-heterocl-stream/index.md

 ### Evaluation

 In this section, we evalutate our implementation by using both unit tests and realistic benchmarks.
 Experiments are performed on a server with 2.20GHz Intel Xeon processor and 128 GB memory.
-We verified the correctness of the final result and compared the total runtime in different cases. i.e., LLVM JIT execution with or without multi-threading, as well as the software simulation provided by Xilinx Vivado where streaming channels are implemented with `hls::stream` struct.
+We verify the correctness of the final result and compare the total run time in different cases.

 #### Unit Tests